twitocode/Tantalum/content/Rates of Reaction.md

 for a reaction to occur, two particles must collide.
 Reactants must also have enough kinetic energy and collide at a certain orientation.

 ![[Pasted image 20241207143700.png]]

+# Factors that affect the rate of reaction